Winfield Reformed Church: Notable people

 The church was led by many renowned Taiwanese ministers, beginning with Rev. Andrew Kuo (郭得烈) in the 1960s who volunteered to serve as minister while working for the American Bible Society.
 After Winfield, Rev. Kuo was also influential in founding another presbyterian church in New Brunswick, NJ.

-Acclaimed Taiwanese independence activist and pastor Dr. Wu-Tong Hwang (黃武東) also served as senior pastor at Winfield from 1973-1978.
+Acclaimed Taiwanese independence activist and pastor Dr. Wu-Tong Hwang (黃武東) also served as senior pastor at Winfield from 1973 to 1978.
 Hwang was trained in the Presbyterian Church in Taiwan and came to the United States in 1973 after being politically exiled by the Kuomintang government.
 Rev. Dr. Hwang died in November 1994.

 Rev. Dr. Martin Wang (王成章), a former professor at Taiwan Theological Seminary, served as minister in the 1980s.
 He died in 2007.
 Dr. Wang was a translator of the Chinese Bible.

 Taiwanese musician and composer Michael Cheng (鄭明堂) attended Winfield and directed the church choir before moving back to Taiwan.